Vaccine type: Live-attenuated virus vaccine

 Unlike other live injected vaccines, Zostavax can be administered at any time before or after blood/blood products.

 If Zostavax is not given at the same visit as another live vaccine a 4 week interval between the two live virus vaccines should be observed.
-However, there are no live viral vaccines indicated for this age group in New Zealand at this time.
+However, there are no other live viral vaccines indicated for this age group in New Zealand at this time.

 Zostavax has an excellent safety record since it was introduced in the U.S. in 2006.
 The vaccine is generally well tolerated.
 The most common vaccine side effects occur around the injection site, including redness, swelling and/or pain, and headache.
 Occasionally itching or a rash around the injection site may occur.